Kalmasry/project/README.md

 # Computer Eng Assessment 3
-This is a sample readme file for our project, our project is to make a robot reach its goal safely without passing through the obstaclesan.
+This is a sample readme file for our project, our project is to make a robot reach its goal safely without passing through the obstacles.
 To make that we used RRT path plan, we created circular obstacles with random sizes and assigned some functions/methods in the RRT class to create nodes until it finds a free space(without obstacles) to make a straight line to the goal.
 We used matplotlib,random,math,matplotlib.pyplot libraries for path planning then we added a robot using roboticstoolbox and made it move on the nodes+lines the path plan makes.

 ## Table of contents:
 * [Team Members](#team-members)